dab0012/olivia/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=dab0012_olivia&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=dab0012_olivia)
 ## Intended audience

-Olivia Finder is intended for use by developers, researchers, and centralised package managers interested in vulnerability identification and analysis.
-It is designed for joint use with Olivia.

-## Key features

-Olivia Finder offers the following features:

-  - Access to data to be used with Olivia project.
-  - Easy integration with Python projects.
+Olivia Finder is destined to be used by developers, researchers and centralized packages interested in the identification and analysis of vulnerabilities.
+It is designed to be used jointly with Olivia, suggesting that users must be familiar with this related tool.
+In general, users are expected to have technical knowledge and experience in handling networks of software packages.

 ## Open in Deepnote
 Run olivia-finder introduction notebook in Deepnote cloud